realbakari/Bakari-Mustafa-Site/contact.md

 ---
 title: Contact
 layout: page
-excerpt: |+
+excerpt: "\n\n"
+comments: false
-  For all inquiries please use the form below.
+description: For all inquiries please use the form below.
 I may not able to respond to every message, but for relevant inquiries, I try to respond within a few business days.

-comments: false
+image: "/uploads/volodymyr-hryshchenko-v5vqwc9gyeu-unsplash.jpg"

 ---
 Have a question, or want to work together on a project?